 The second modeling approach attempts to reproduce the effect of XFEL heating on the XRD signal at low flux densities.
 In the regime of < 1 eV energy deposition per unit cell condensed matter physics and the details of valence-level electronic structure become significant.
 This physics falls entirely outside the scope of collisional radiative plasma physics codes such as SCFLY, and must be addressed separately.
 The absence of local thermal equilibrium (LTE) is a challenge for modeling fs-scale electronic reorganization in the 0.1-1eV temperature regime because—unlike in the plasma limit, where the atomic kinetics are unambiguous (modulo treatment of the ionization potential depression)—there is a lack of established frameworks for calculating the time-evolved electronic structure.
-We thus forgo ab-initio simulation and use the following ad-hoc, but realistic, models: we assume that, in the early stages of heating, all XFEL energy deposited in the MgO sample contributes to production of low-energy excitons through removal of either (1) states at the edge of the valence band or (2) 2p electrons of the O2- ion, depending on whether one models MgO as a solid-state or atomic system, respectively. (need to elaborate on this assumption?)
-In both approaches, ionization is translated into an XRD response via removal of O 2p electrons in the AFF model; the only difference is in the assumed ionization potential.
-In the solid-state picture we use an ionization potential of 7.8 eV per electron, equal to the experimental band gap of MgO. (note: MgO has a direct band gap).
+We thus forgo ab initio simulation and use the following admittedly ad hoc, but realistic, models as bounds on any physical description.
+We assume that, in the early stages of heating, all XFEL energy deposited in the MgO sample contributes to production of low-energy excitations through removal of either (1) states at the edge of the valence band or (2) 2p electrons of the O2- ion.
+The first model provides a limiting case set by the ground state electronic properties.
+The second model provides a limiting case where site-disorder of the ionization state of the species will destroy perfect translational order and provide a significant density of states in the energy gap., In both approaches, ionization is translated into an XRD response via removal of O 2p electrons in the AFF model; the only difference is in the assumed ionization potential.
+In the solid-state picture we use an ionization potential of 7.8 eV per electron, equal to the experimental ground-state band gap of MgO. (note: MgO has a direct band gap).
 For the atomic representation we approximate the ionization potential of O2- using Koopmans’ theorem in a configuration consisting of a single O2- ion in a background of (+2) point charges at the sites of the nearest-neighbor Mg cations (what Hartree-Fock code is Fer using for this calculation?).
 This approximation yields an ionization potential of 1 eV.

-Results and discussion:
+III.
+Results and Discussion

-First, in Fig. 1 (a), we show the experimentally measured intensity of the MgO 200 peak as a function of energy deposited per MgO unit cell.
+to begin, in Fig. 1 (a), we show the experimentally measured intensity of the MgO 200 peak as a function of energy deposited per MgO unit cell.
 The ~15% scatter in the observed scattering intensity upon increasing excitation is explained as being due to variations in MgO nanoparticle content across different regions of the sample.
 Consequently, our first result is clear: the MgO nanoparticles remained substantially, and possible completely, crystalline for the duration of the XFEL pulse.
 There is no evidence for ‘Bragg gating’ or other self-limiting diffraction signals that are known to be important in the context of macromolecular crystallography at XFELs.[cites]

-Here, the fact that the MgO nanoparticles are still crystalline allows us to interpret our observed high-intensity XRD patterns using methods of traditional solid-state physics (discussed in section II.C, above), modified to account for the varying degree of ionization as a function of the deposited energy per unit cell.
-One should then note that of the three lowest-angle Bragg peaks, in order the (200), (111) and (220), there are significant differences in their expected changes due to ionization of the two species in the unit cell (discuss Mg versus O ionization )